qader1987/anagram/README.md

+#Anagram test

-This repo conists of devops test for Onica
+This repo conists of devops test
 It creates basic infrastructure for a webserver.

-onica_test.yaml -> will create the following resources VPC, public subnets, private subnets, NAT gateway, Internet gateway, ELB, EC2 instances, Security groups, Autoscaling group, launch configuration.
+infra.yaml -> will create the following resources
+VPC, public subnets, private subnets, NAT gateway, Internet gateway, ELB, EC2 instances, Security groups, Autoscaling group, launch configuration.

 deploy.sh -> can be used to create/update cloudformation stack via aws-cli, it includes all the required input parameters.